Mark Erelli: Seven Curses

 In 2010, Erelli paired-up with Jeffrey Foucault to release Seven Curses: A Killer Selection of Americana Murder Ballads.
 Other than the closing track,"Wyoming Wind" written by Erelli, the collection of songs are covers.
 They include Woody Guthrie's "Philadelphia Lawyer," Bruce Springsteen's "Johnny 99," and Kevin "Blackie" Farrell's "Sonora's Death Row," to name three.
 "Whether sweet and mellow or raw and raucous sounding, this homicidal assortment is bleeding great!"

 Darwin Song Project

 Erelli was chosen to join seven other songwriters in a songwriting retreat called the Darwin Song Project, one of many events that took place in 2009 to commemorate Charles Darwin's bicentennial.
 The event - organized by the Shrewsbury Folk Festival - took place in Darwin's hometown of Shrewsbury, England when the group of musicians gathered to write songs that "have a resonance and relevance to the life of Darwin."
 The other Darwin artists are Chris Wood, Karine Polwart, Rachael McShane, Jez Lowe, Stu Hanna, Krista Detor and Emily Smith.

 A concert at the Theatre Severn in March 2009 was recorded and later released as a live CD, and the artists reunited in August 2009 for a performance at the Shrewsbury Folk Festival.

+With Chuck Prophet and klipschutz

+In 2018, Erelli visited San Francisco and over two days wrote three songs with Chuck Prophet and Prophet's longtime writing partner, the poet/songsmith klipschutz (pen name of Kurt Lipschutz).
+Erelli subsequently recorded and released two of those songs: "Her Town Now" (Blindsided, 2020) and "While the World Goes Mad All Around You", with Barnstar!
+(Furious Kindness, 2024).